Construction and classification of crystalline topological superconductor and insulators in three-dimensional

-We should further investigate if these 2D block-states can be trivialized.
-There is only one possible 3D bubble (see Fig. \ref{3D bubble}) because of the absence of on-site symmetry in all 3D blocks, which is irrelevent to 2D Levin-Gu state decorations.
-Therefore, there is no trivialization, and all nontrivial 2D block-states form a $\mathbb{Z}_2$ group, composed by 2D (bosonic) Levin-Gu state on each 2D block.
+We should further investigate if these 2D block states can be trivialized.
+There is only one possible 3D bubble (see Fig. \ref{3D bubble}) because of the absence of on-site symmetry in all 3D blocks, which is irrelevant to 2D Levin-Gu state decorations.
+Therefore, there is no trivialization, and all nontrivial 2D block states form a $\mathbb{Z}_2$ group, composed by a 2D (bosonic) Levin-Gu state on each 2D block.